“Human beings were never meant to read. Reading is a cultural invention.”

 Word identification involves recognizing that words are a systematic string of individual graphemes (letters).
 Each individual sequential combination represents a different word.
 Students must be able to string together the individual phonemes (sounds) that are represented by the graphemes in order to produce these words, all while taking in to consideration vowel activity, consonants, consonant blends, syllable types, and syllable division.
 This is the essence of decoding.
 Students who have weak word identification skills (word attack) will stumble and stammer as they clumsily attempt to read the printed language, producing errors in identification and pronunciation along the way.
 This deficit restrains the student’s ability to pull meaning from print, as the other half of the reading puzzle, concept imagery, involves comprehension of the meanings behind the sequential combinations of letters (words).

 Concept imagery is the ability to form an image in the “mind’s eye” based solely upon sensory input, whether visual, auditory, or tactile-kinesthetic.
 It represents the ability to take the next logical step towards comprehension.
 This process allows students to visualize the item or process represented by the printed words, and it relies solely upon the accurate identification and pronunciation of the sequential strings of graphemes and phonemes presented.
 Without word identification skills, a student will not understand what was read.

-Structured literacy is essential for students who need either primary instruction or remediation with the English “code”.
+Explicit and systematic phonics is essential for students who need either primary instruction or remediation with the English “code”.
 In order for students to properly master the components of our written language, breaking the “code” proves to be a monumental, yet crucial, task.
 Few students naturally make the association between letters and sounds.
 The English “code” must be explicitly taught and drilled until the associations from symbol to sound and sound to symbol are automatic.